syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/getting-started.md

 documentation: ug
 ---

+# Getting Started with Syncfusion® Document Viewer

-# Open and Edit Files
+### Open and Edit Files

 **Open a File**: